 Permit the timing of land allotments to urban purposes in keeping with a theory of maximizing supporting public utilities so as to achieve the greatest amount of service for each dollar of capital expenditure.

-Discourage the indiscriminate urbanizing of agricultural lands which adversely affects the remaining owners of land pursuing agricultural endeavors by creating urban land values.
+Discourage the indiscriminate urbanizing of agricultural lands which adversely affects the owners of land currently pursuing agricultural endeavors by creating urban land values.

+Use Regulations: Section 4.01 sets forth the uses permitted by right or as special land uses within the Agriculture District.

+Dimensional Requirements: The following dimensional requirements shall apply to the Agriculture District:

+AGRICULTURE DISTRICT DIMENSIONAL REQUIREMENTS TABLE